This briefing sets out the actions a business should take when a dispute or potential dispute arises.

 Is it possible to negotiate a settlement?

 - A business should not consider it a sign of weakness to approach the other side to explore the chances of a settlement.
 This can be done at any time during the litigation process, even during a trial.
 Settlement negotiations facilitated by a neutral third party (known as mediation) are increasingly popular.
+Settlement between two parties is encouraged by the Court in line with Civil Procedure Rules.

 - Always take legal advice first to ensure the settlement discussions are conducted on a “without prejudice basis”.
 This means that anything said about the dispute during the settlement negotiations or in any written settlement offer cannot be used later at the trial.
 This protection only applies to statements made purely in an attempt to settle the case.